 Many of the composers whose works I most admire have done the same, and I often use the music of these composers as touchstones.
 Key examples of composers whose works I’ve studied in this regard are Monteverdi, C.P.E.
 Bach, Mozart, Berlioz, Chopin, Bizet, Verdi, Tchaikovsky, Mahler, early Stravinsky, and late Bartók.
 I have enjoyed and studied the music of many other composers (including current ones), and I have also studied some jazz, folk, and popular music, particularly American roots music and Latin American music.

 But studying works by the classical composers listed above has proven especially helpful in identifying some of my deepest aesthetic preferences.
 I have had numerous peak experiences while listening to their music, and studying particularities in their scores helped me to identify a number of stylistic qualities that (for me) trigger strong physiological responses.
 These responses occur not by intellectual choice, but spring from sudden, unanticipated visceral excitement.

 As my process of composing became increasingly intuitive, the resulting works increasingly reflected these deep-rooted preferences.
 Early in this more intuition-driven process the musical ideas that emerged from my unconscious felt so remarkably different from my previous work that I was sometimes bewildered.
 (See Rebellious Muses.)

 But being bewildered was also intriguing.
 Somehow, what was happening felt right—more like me.
-So I began trusting my cognitive unconscious.
-Realizing that my unconscious mental processes incorporated years of study and experience, I loosened the reins.
+As I began trusting my cognitive unconscious, I realized that my unconscious mental processes incorporated years of study and experience—so I loosened the reins.

 Working this way has been exhilarating and liberating.
 Not fully comprehending the workings of my unconscious helps keep the creative process wonderfully mysterious and unpredictable.